 Persistence refers to the ability of AutomationComponents to store configuration, which allows these Objects to be restored after a power cycle or other restart.
 Individual logical connections may be marked for persistence (see IsPersistent in 6.6.2).

-An AutomationComponent may provide preconfigured Objects (for example, PublishedDataSet, or ConnectionEndpoint).
+An AutomationComponent may provide preconfigured Objects (e.g., PublishedDataSet or ConnectionEndpoint).
 An example might be a FunctionalEntity that includes a preconfigured PublishedDataSet that is used as part of a logical connection.
 The other parts of the logical connection (e.g., ConnectionEndpoint, WriterGroup, DataSetWriter) are all created during connection establishment.
 If the Connection is not marked for persistence, the other parts are deleted on clean-up or on a power cycle, and the preconfigured Objects will remain.

 This use case, illustrated in Figure 12, describes a single logical connection between two FunctionalEntities located on the AutomationComponents A and B, each containing a Publisher, a Subscriber, and a single PubSubConnectionEndpoint.
 Both FunctionalEntities could be publishing data (bidirectional connection), or only one could be publishing data while the other publishes a heartbeat (unidirectional connection with heartbeat).

 Figure 13 illustrates two Connections, each between two PubSubConnectionEndpoints.
-Each PubSubConnectionEndpoint on AC_A (and similarly on AC_B) references a DataSetWriter (and DataSetReader) that are located under the same WriterGroup (and ReaderGroup).
+Each PubSubConnectionEndpoint on AC_A (and similarly on AC_B) references a DataSetWriter (and DataSetReader) that is located under the same WriterGroup (and ReaderGroup).

 The PubSub instances are configured to exchange data between AC_A and AC_B using unicast NetworkMessages.
 This use case is called aggregated because a single NetworkMessage aggregates multiple DataSetMessages (one per logical connection).
 Aggregation reduces the required network bandwidth.